WeronikaMartinsen/HTML-CSS-CA-Design1-/README.md

 ![Image Alt text](/images/RainyDays-readme.png "Screenshot of RainyDays.")

-# Rainy-Days - online shop
+# :hello: Rainy-Days - online shop

 Welcome to my first project, a web application that showcases my journey from learning HTML and CSS to integrating dynamic content using JavaScript and an API from a headless CMS.